Quantum Vision Transformers: Quantum Tools (Extended)

 \subsection{Quantum Orthogonal Layers}

-In this section, we outline the concept of Quantum Orthogonal Layers used in neural networks, which generalises the work in \cite{QuantumOrthoNN21}.
-These layers correspond to parametrised circuits of $n$ qubits made of $RBS$ gates.
+In this section, we outline the concept of quantum orthogonal layers used in neural networks, which generalises the work in \cite{Landman2022QuantumMF}.
+These layers correspond to parametrised circuits of $N$ qubits made of RBS gates.
 More generally, RBS gates preserve the number of ones and zeros in any basis state: if the input to a quantum orthogonal layer is a vector in unary amplitude encoding, the output will be another vector in unary amplitude encoding.
-Similarly, if the input quantum state is a superposition of only basis states of hamming weight 2, so is the output quantum state.
+Similarly, if the input quantum state is a superposition of only basis states of hamming weight $2$, so is the output quantum state.
 This output state is precisely the result of a matrix-vector product, where the matrix is the unitary matrix of the quantum orthogonal layer, restricted to the basis used.
-Therefore, for unary basis, we consider a $n \times n$ matrix $W$ instead of the full $2^n \times 2^n$ unitary.
-Similarly for the basis of hamming weight two, we can restrict the unitary to a $n \choose 2$ $\times$ $n \choose 2$ matrix.
+Therefore, for unary basis, we consider a $N \times N$ matrix $\mathbf{W}$ instead of the full $2^N \times 2^N$ unitary.
+Similarly for the basis of hamming weight two, we can restrict the unitary to a $N \choose 2$ $\times$ $N \choose 2$ matrix.
 Since the reduced matrix conserves its unitary property and has only real values, these are orthogonal matrices.
-Each element $W_{ij}$ of the orthogonal matrix $W$ can be seen as the weight of all paths that map state $\ket{e_j}$ to state $\ket{e_i}$, as explained in previous work \cite{QuantumOrthoNN21}.
-More generally, we can think of such hamming weight preserving circuits with $n$ qubits as block-diagonal unitaries that act separately on $n+1$ subspaces, where the $k$-th subspace is defined by all computational basis states with hamming weight equal to $k$.
-The dimension of these subspaces is equal to $n \choose k$.
+More generally, we can think of such hamming weight preserving circuits with $N$ qubits as block-diagonal unitaries that act separately on $N+1$ subspaces, where the $k$-th subspace is defined by all computational basis states with hamming weight equal to $k$.
+The dimension of these subspaces is equal to $N \choose k$.